ClouddCoder/The-fashion-room/README.md

 npm install
 ```

-3. It is important to create an `.env` file for the `api` and `client` directories with the following variables:
+3. It is important to create an `.env` file for the `api` and `client` directories with the following environment variables:

 `api` directory